Siebengebirge

 Flora Ecosystems

-The volcanic peaks create exceptional botanical diversity within a small area, with warm south-facing slopes supporting Mediterranean-influenced species including wild wine, white rock-rose, and various orchids.
-The varied volcanic substrates from basalt to trachyte to latite create different soil conditions within meters.
+The volcanic peaks create exceptional botanical diversity within a small area, with warm south-facing slopes supporting Mediterranean-influenced species including wild vine, white rock-rose, and various orchids.
+The varied volcanic substrates from basalt to trachyte create different soil conditions within meters.
 Ancient oak and beech forests on deeper soils contain veteran trees exceeding 300 years.
 Rocky summit vegetation on exposed peaks supports specialized lichen and moss communities.
 The Rhine-side position enables species at their northern range limits.

 Geology